Leonardo-Boss/suckless-site/www.suckless.org/wiki/index.md

 	hg push

 The wiki repository above is world-writable.
-Your changes will be visible at the PREVIEW upstream wiki web site for upcoming changes at
-<http://sandbox.suckless.org/> shortly (*within 5 minutes*).
-This web site
-contains an additional disclaimer at the bottom that any content is not our responsibility, and is only intended to give you an idea how your changes will look like once they are accepted.
+Your changes will be visible immediatly after the push.
+This web site contains an additional disclaimer at the bottom that any content is not our responsibility, and is only intended to give you an idea how your changes will look like once they are accepted.

 Rules
 -----